-Product stewardship in the sphere of waste management is governed by the Waste Management Act (KrWG), particularly its provisions concerning the development of long-lasting products, the use of secondary raw materials for manufacturing, and recycling end-of-life products in an ecofriendly fashion.
-These objectives are promoted by the stipulations concerning the following: substance bans; labeling requirements; requiring manufacturers and retailers to take back end-of-life products.
+Extended producer responsibility in the sphere of waste management is governed by the Waste Management Act (Kreislaufwirtschaftsgesetz - KrWG), particularly its provisions concerning the development of long-lasting products, the use of secondary raw materials for manufacturing, and recycling end-of-life products in an ecofriendly fashion.
+These objectives are promoted by the stipulations concerning the following: substance bans; labelling requirements; requiring manufacturers and retailers to take back end-of-life products.

-Requirements concerning specific types of products (e.g. such as return deposits on glass bottles and jars) can be set via laws or regulations.
+Requirements concerning specific types of products (e.g. return deposits for glass bottles and jars) can be set via laws, ordinances or regulations.

 The following laws define the scope of product stewardship for packaging, motor vehicles, portable batteries, electric and electronic devices, and petroleum products: